 These complications can affect a child’s routine functioning, especially when it comes to focusing on school work.
 It is normal for children to avoid talking about how they feel because they are worried that others will not understand or that they will be made fun of.

-Symptoms of Anxiety Disorders in Adults
+Anxiety Disorders in Adults

 Recognizing anxiety disorder in older adults can be challenging because aging comes with a higher occurrence of medical problems.
 Some symptoms of anxiety in an adult may include headaches, back pain, or a rapid heartbeat which may seem normal problems for many.
 Because the symptoms may seem to be caused by physical aging, adults are reluctant to report these symptoms.
 This creates difficulty in separating a medical condition from symptoms of an anxiety disorder.